-As at 31 December 2018, outstanding financial guarantees in respect of bank facilities included the financial guarantee provided by the Company to the immediate holding company of the Company, Yu Kuo Company Limited, on 22 October 2018, amounting to RMB87,770,000, of which utilised and drawn down facilities amounted to RMB87,770,000.
+As at 31 December 2019, outstanding financial guarantees in respect of bank facilities included the financial guarantee provided by the Company to the immediate holding company of the Company, Yu Kuo Company Limited amounting to RMB89,578,000 (2018: RMB87,770,000), of which utilised and drawn down facilities amounted to RMB89,578,000 (2018: RMB87,770,000).

-The total fair value of financial guarantee contracts at initial recognition of RMB760,000 (2017: RMB5,967,000) issued during the year ended 31 December 2018 was calculated using the guarantee fee rate estimated by reference to the probability of default of the debtors and considered as deemed distribution to the immediate holding company and debited to other reserves on the consolidated statement of changes in equity.
+During the year ended 31 December 2019, the total fair value for the new financial guarantee contracts is not significant.
+The total fair value of financial guarantee contracts at initial recognition issued during the year ended 31 December 2018 was RMB760,000, which was calculated using the guarantee fee rate estimated by reference to the probability of default of the debtors and considered as deemed distribution to the immediate holding company and debited to other reserves on the consolidated statement of changes in equity.